 What Is Tribal Sovereignty?

-Currently, the U.S. recognizes tribal nations as “domestic dependent nations” and uses its own legal system to define the relationship between the federal, state, and tribal governments.
+Currently, the U.S. recognizes tribal nations as “domestic dependent nations.”
+The American legal system defines the relationship between the federal, state, and tribal governments.
 American Indian Tribal Sovereignty means they have sovereign immunity to lawsuits similar to many other government entities.
-In some ways, tribal sovereignty goes beyond the sovereign immunity.
+But, in some ways, tribal sovereignty goes beyond sovereign immunity.
 It extends to other government units, like states or cities.

 Former Congresswoman Deb Haaland was confirmed as the first Native American to serve in a president’s cabinet.
 Her post in the Department of the Interior is a significant one for Native American tribes.
-It’s excellent timing for Maine’s Native American tribes.
-Once again they are asking state lawmakers for the right to develop a gambling casino.
+Moreover, it’s excellent timing for Maine’s Native American tribes.
+Once again, they are asking state lawmakers for the right to develop a gambling casino.

 Four tribes in Maine are federally recognized.
 Among them are the Passamaquoddy, Houlton Band of Maliseet, and the Penobscot Nation.
 Maine would have to re-negotiate a new compact with the tribes to allow gambling.
-The landmark land claims settlement of 1980 exempted Maine from federal Indian gaming laws.
-This prevented the tribes from opening casinos on their lands.
+The landmark land claims settlement of 1980 exempted Maine from federal Indian gaming laws, which prevented the tribes from opening casinos on their lands.

 The Penobscot Indian Nation had previously operated the Penobscot High Stakes Bingo in Old Town, the only tribal gaming facility in the state.
-The bingo hall was permanently closed in 2015.
+However, the bingo hall was permanently closed in 2015.
 There are currently no casino proposals yet for tribal lands.
-Maulian Dana, Penobscot Nation Tribal Ambassador, said the changes are needed to give Maine’s tribes the same rights under federal law as other native peoples.
+Malian Dana, Penobscot Nation Tribal Ambassador, said the changes are needed to give Maine’s tribes the same rights under federal law as other native peoples.

 “For the tribes, this is not about the ethics or mechanics of the gaming industry itself,…This is about our inherent sovereignty as tribal nations and the right to self-determination and self-governance.”Maulian Dana, Penobscot Nation Tribal Ambassador

 Years of opposition to expanded gambling in Maine provide an uphill climb.
 Changes in the Maine agreement also face opposition from the current Hollywood Casino in Bangor and the Oxford Casino & Hotel in Oxford.
-These two commercial casinos have seen success in New England; an area considered saturated with gambling options.
+These two commercial casinos have seen success in Maine.
 Both Maine casinos do not want the competition.

 A Tale of Two Tribes in Massachusetts